aantron/ocaml.org/data/planet/ocamlpro/flambda2-ep-2-loopifying-tail-recursive-functions.md

 obviously tail-recursive in the source code, but could become so after some optimisation steps.</p>
 <p>This transformation illustrates a core principle behind the <code>Flambda2</code> design:
-applying a somewhat na&iuml;ve optimisation that is not transformative by itself, but changes the way the compiler can look at the code and trigger a whole lot of other useful ones.
+applying a somewhat naïve optimisation that is not transformative by itself, but changes the way the compiler can look at the code and trigger a whole lot of other useful ones.
 Conversely, it being triggered in the middle of the inlining phase can allow some non-obvious cases to become radically better.